sam4413/SELink/README.md

 Message sam44#9932 on discord if you have any questions.

-<b>AMPLink is currently in ALPHA, and many features are either planned, don't work, or are unstable!
-Production use at the current moment is not recommended.</b>
+<b>AMPLink is currently in BETA, and several features don't work, or are unstable! </b>

-<br>Main (Stable branch): AMPLink Alpha v0.0.5
+<br>Main (Stable branch): AMPLink v0.1-beta Build
 <br>Staging (Unstable branch): AMPLink v0.1-beta Build